 If a manager is task-oriented, he formulates clear announcements, sets clear goals and lets his employees know what he expects of them.
 She says exactly which task is to be completed by which deadline and in which way.

-If, on the other hand, a manager acts in a people-oriented manner, his focus is on a good relationship with his employees.
-They demonstrate social competence by listening to their employees, appreciating their work, praising and motivating them.
+If, on the other hand, a manager acts in a people-oriented way, his focus is on a good relationship with his employees.
+She proves social competenceby listening to her employees, valuing their work, praising them and motivating them.
 She gives constructive feedback.

 Now the question arises as to when which behaviour is appropriate.
 In order to be able to give an appropriate answer to this, Hersey and Blanchard developed the concept of four levels of maturity.
 In their opinion, employees can have different levels of maturity on a factual and on a psychological level.
 Factual competence describes the ability to perform a particular task appropriately.
 Psychological maturity is about the motivation and inner attitude of the employee.